 Our guide will walk you through the software’s performance, its initial problems, the downgrade status, the iOS 14 jailbreak, and more.

-We’ve been testing iOS 14.2 on an iPhone XS for a few days and performance is holding up well.
+We’ve been testing iOS 14.6 on an iPhone XS for a few days now and performance is holding up well thus far.

-While we’ve noticed lag on older iPhone models, iOS 14.2 is very fast on the iPhone XS.
+While we’ve noticed lag on older iPhone models, iOS 14.6 is fast on the iPhone XS.
 Areas where we typically see lag, like the keyboard and Notification Center, haven’t been problems for us thus far.